vjmadrid/workspace-java-architecture-lab/architecture-persistence-mybatis/README.md

 mvn clean install
 ```

-The result will be the generation of an artifact in your maven repository
+The result will be the generation of an artifact in your Maven repository (local)

 ## Testing

-This project does NOT have a test
+N/A

 ## Deploy

-N/A
+Custom Library

+## Use

+Custom Library

 ## Versioning

 **Note :** [SemVer](http://semver.org/) is used for the versioning.
 To see the available versions access the repository tags

 ## Authors